Personal and Impersonal Passive

 Present Continuous Tense

-Impersonal Passive: It is well known that the sea level is rising every day.
+It is well known that sea levels are rising every day.

-Personal passive: The sea level is well known to be rising every day.
+The sea levels are well known to be rising every day.

 Personal and Impersonal Passive